Yurssoft/TheWeather/README.md

 - did not create repository & location tests as this objects very straightforward
 - simplify only important view model tests
 - basic details, not polished.
 Main point is to use UIKit
-- would be nice to have state with loading and error
+- would be nice to have state with loading and error, this is what would I usually do